Kurth Kiln: Forest workers camp

-After the cessation of war hostilities, the Kallista District of the Forests Commission advised in February 1946, that they could absorb 40 returned servicemen for silvicultural, afforestation, fire protection, and utilisation works.
+After the cessation of war hostilities, the Kallista District of the Forests Commission advised in February 1946, that they could absorb forty returned servicemen for silvicultural, afforestation, fire protection, and utilisation works.
 This was part of a five-year statewide plan drawn up and approved by the Allied Works Council with funding allocated for the first two-year period totalling £3,842,175.
-Similar camps were established on State forest to house and employ migrants and refugees from war-torn Europe.
+Similar camps were established in other Victorian state forests to house and employ migrants and refugees from war-torn Europe.

-To provide accommodation, eighteen masonite huts were purchased from the Army and erected at the site.
-By July 1946 the Commission decided to make Kurth Kiln its main base camp for the region to house 80 to 100 men.
+To provide accommodation, eighteen masonite huts were purchased from the Australian Army and erected at the site.
+By July 1946 the Commission decided to make Kurth Kiln its main base camp for the region to house 80 to 100 workers.
 The forest camp operated continuously until 8 January 1963 when three huts were burnt by bushfires.
-The remaining buildings began to slowly deteriorate and construction of an all-weather road network meant workmen could be housed at nearby townships instead.
+The remaining buildings began to slowly deteriorate and construction of an all-weather road network meant workers could be housed at nearby townships instead.
 The site declined through to the 1970s.
-Three huts were demolished and the material used to modify a remaining one as a caretaker’s residence in about 1984 for Ron Thornton who lived on-site for another 16 years.
+Three huts were demolished and the material used to modify a remaining one as a caretaker’s residence in c.
+1984 for Ron Thornton, who lived on-site for another 16 years.
 The sheds were then mainly used as storage of eucalyptus seed needed for regeneration works and for Forests Commission equipment such and pumps and hoses.
 The small dam next to the kiln was regularly used to as a pump school to prepare staff for the summer fire season.

-Kurth kiln began its transformation into a picnic ground in about 1978 led by District Forester Frank May with works supervised by two local overseers Tom Steege and Bob Ferris.

-The site is now registered as historical and scientific significance with Kurth Kiln being included as an indicative place on the Register of the National Estate (004495) as well as being listed in the Heritage Inventory of archaeological sites maintained by Heritage Victoria (H8022-0013).
-Remnants of a historic steel charcoal kiln can also still be found at nearby Tonimbuk and another at Kinglake West.
+The kiln was transformed into a picnic ground in c.
+1978, led by Frank May, a district forester, with works supervised by two local overseers, Tom Steege and Bob Ferris.
+Remnants of an historic steel charcoal kiln can also still be found at nearby Tonimbuk and another at Kinglake West.

-Parks Victoria is now responsible for Kurth Kiln and has undertaken conservation works on several of the most urgent building repairs.
-A small and active volunteer friends group formed in June 1999 which helps to protect and interpret the site.
+Parks Victoria is responsible for the Kurth Kiln Regional Park and completed conservation works on several of the most urgent building repairs.
+A small and active volunteer group formed in June 1999 to help protect and interpret the site.